jazzsequence/action-validate-plugin-version/README.md

 The branch to create the PR against.
 If not specified, the action will use the branch the workflow is running on (default branch for cron-triggered workflows).

 #### `pr-status`
 The status to set on the PR.
 If not specified, the action will create a _draft_ PR.
+Accepts `draft` or `open`.

 ## Permissions